ebernardino01/nba-basketball-data/README.md

 # NBA Basketball Data
-This project scrapes data from the recently concluded 2022-2023 NBA regular season.
-Data is fetched using the balldontlie API https://www.balldontlie.io/
+This project extracts data from the recently concluded 2022-2023 NBA regular season.
+Data is fetched using the balldontlie API https://www.balldontlie.io/, then is transformed and loaded to a MySQL database using Scrapy.

 ## Setup Environment
 * Setup `mysql` (database, user and grants needed)